 If you’re a cisgender person reading this (meaning you identify with the gender you were assigned), how much do you know about trans folk?

 Unfortunately, you’re like many cisgender folk who know very little or know only stereotypes.
-So even for people who are trans* friendly, they are often trans* ignorant.
+So even for people who are trans friendly, they are often trans ignorant.
+And this can lead them to say and do harmful things to trans folk, even if they didn’t mean to.

 So let’s share with you the single most important thing to know about trans people.